royalbhati/FireYourNeurons.github.io/README.md

 So what exactly this thing is ?
 If you work with sci-kit learn then they have this One-Hot Encoder module whose documentations says [sklearn.preprocessing.OneHotEncoder encodes categorical integer features using a one-hot aka one-of-K scheme.](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html)

+Ok Cool!
+Thats nice but now tell me in English

+### So One hot encoding basically transforms categorical features to a format that works better with machine learning algorithms.